gatsbyjs/gatsby/docs/blog/2018-07-31-docs-redesign/index.md

 We wanted to make sure that the site provides necessary information to developers at each of these stages (thank you, Pronovix, for the excellent articles on this, like [Eliminating API Friction Along Downstream Developer Journey](https://pronovix.com/blog/eliminating-api-friction-along-downstream-developer-journey-1) and [What is the MVP for a Developer Portal?](https://pronovix.com/blog/what-mvp-developer-portal))

 1. Discover/Research - what is this site? how can this portal help me to solve my specific task?
-2. Evaluate - can I trust this organization’s commitment to its project?
+2. Evaluate - can I trust this organization's commitment to its project?
 3. Get Started - where do I begin?
 4. Develop/Troubleshoot - do I know everything to make this work?
 How do I get X done with Gatsby?
-How do I use Gatsby with [insert other tech or CMS]?
+How do I use Gatsby with \[insert other tech or CMS\]?
 Where do I go when I have a problem with Gatsby?
 5. Celebrate - will they care about my work?
 6. Maintain - how hard will it be to keep this running?

 ## Investigating other "excellent docs showcase" structures

-Here is a list of what we liked and didn’t like in docs with similar goals to ours.
+Here is a list of what we liked and didn't like in docs with similar goals to ours.
 We looked at NextJS, React, Expo, Ghost, Drupal, WordPress, Joomla, Silver Stripe, Netlify, and Apollo.

 ### The goods: